This post will show you 6 ways to protect your business from phishing attacks…

 1. Security awareness training

-Your employees are your business's first line of defense; if untrained, most of them are likely to click on malicious links.
+Your employees are your business's first line of defence; if untrained, most of them are likely to click on malicious links.
 However, with security awareness training for employees, they can learn computer and information best practices and other threats businesses face today.

 A good cyber security awareness training program educates your staff on safeguarding personal or organizational confidential information from unauthorized access, destruction, and modification.